cloudflare/cloudflare-docs/content/workers/_partials/_platform-compatibility-dates/strict-compression.md

 disable_flag: "no_strict_compression_checks"
 ---

-Perform additional error checking in the Web Compression API and throw an error if a `DecompressionStream` has trailing data or gets closed before the full compressed data has been provided.
+Perform additional error checking in the Compression Streams API and throw an error if a `DecompressionStream` has trailing data or gets closed before the full compressed data has been provided.